phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/images/github/news.jpg"></div>

-Happy New Year and to the first release of Phaser in 2015!
+Happy New Year! and welcome to the first release of Phaser in 2015.

 After the runaway success Phaser enjoyed in 2014 we're really excited to see what this year will bring.
 So we're starting out strong with the 2.2.2 release.
 This is mostly a maintenance release and fixes a few crucial issues such as tilemap rendering in Safari and physics performance.
 But a few small but super-useful features sneaked in too, my favourite being that the Loader now supports BLOB urls for audio files.